- Fuel expenses have a big impact on the budgets of businesses that operate a fleet of vehicles.

 Your driver training program should include teaching drivers to curb aggressive driving habits, as this will reduce fuel consumption and improve road safety.
 You can also use telematics to send drivers reminders to avoid aggressive driving.

-Did you know?
-According to UMTRI's study, aggressive driving from your team can reduce your fleet's fuel economy by 20% to 30%.
+According to UMTRI’s study, aggressive driving from your team can reduce your fleet’s fuel economy by 20% to 30%.
+Driver scorecards are common in many GPS management solutions, and can curb aggressive driving habits

 It’s important to match the vehicle to the task when possible.
 It is not fuel-efficient to transport a small load across a short distance in a 45-foot tractor trailer.
 A smaller, electric vehicle might be the better option for transporting this type of load.
 Lighter, gasoline-run vehicles would also be better for longer routes.